oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 Please notice: In this exercise, we simplify a real-world scenario where many sensors (producer apps) would continuously send their data to the broker.
 Many consumer apps would sign up for topics of their interest, access the corresponding data in either push or pull mode and process the data in near real-time.

 ### 3.1 Installing the SW environment

 Now that we've gained some understanding of the workflow and the technologies involved, let's set up the software environment.

-#### A) Installing Docker
+#### A) Install Docker

-To begin with, we will start by installing Docker.
 Please go to the official web site [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and follow the guidance which is provided there to install docker on your local computer (Linux, Windows or Mac).
 It is recommended to have at least 8GB RAM to support smooth functioning of Docker.

-#### B) Downloading the sources from GitHub
+#### B) Download the sources from GitHub

-[Download](https://github.com/oer4sdi/OER-spatial-data-streaming/archive/refs/heads/main.zip) the zipfile for the code and unzip it in a location you want to use as a **Working Directory**.
+[Download](https://github.com/oer4sdi/OER-spatial-data-streaming/archive/refs/heads/main.zip) the zipfile for the code and unzip it in a location you want to use as a **WorkingDirectory**.

 Advanced users can also clone it using `git` from [here](https://github.com/oer4sdi/OER-spatial-data-streaming) using the following command